Online Session Locator

 Session Description

-Concept maps (cmaps) are a direct assessment method that can provide a snapshot of students’ conceptual understanding.
-A cmap provides a visual representation of an individual’s understanding of a topic through the use of nodes (concepts) and links (connections between concepts).
+Concept maps (cmaps) are a direct assessment method that can provide a snapshot or visual representation of students’ conceptual understanding through nodes (concepts) and links (connections between concepts).

-This interactive workshop will introduce a research-based toolkit for designing concept map assignments and scoring cmaps in your undergraduate engineering classes.
+This interactive workshop will introduce a research-based toolkit for designing cmap assignments and scoring cmaps in undergraduate engineering classes.
 An example of scoring the cmaps will be provided.
-The toolkit includes short videos, instructional guides, and templates that: (1) introduce concept maps as ... (continued)
+The toolkit includes short videos, instructional guides, and templates that: (1) introduce cmaps as a teaching and learning tool, (2) illustrate four types of cmap activities, (3) demonstrat ... (continued)

 Speakers